Read About the Heroes of RhoGAM

 The viral filtration and viral inactivation processes remove and inactivate enveloped viruses similar to COVID-19.1

-James Harrison was discovered by Australian scientists to have the anti-D antibodies needed for RhoGAM.
-Over his lifetime, he generously gave over 1,000 donations, a gift that has helped protect more than 2.4 million babies.6
+James Harrison was known as the “man with the golden arm.”
+When his Rh antibodies were discovered by the team of scientists searching for the answer to Rh disease, he became the first plasma donor.
+Over his lifetime, he generously gave over 1,000 donations, a gift that has impacted more than 2.4 million babies.4

 RhoGAM owes its life-saving impact to the generosity of plasma donors.
 Discover more about their crucial contributions.